 About the Wakehurst Mini’s (U6 to U9)

-All Wakehurst Rugby Mini’s teams compete in the Warringah/Manly Districts Mini’s Competition held between April and August each year.
+All Wakehurst Rugby Mini’s teams compete in the Warringah/Manly Districts Mini’s Competition held between Late March and August each year.

 At Mini’s level there are no match results recorded or competition ladders published and hence there is no finals series at the end of the season.
 It is all about maximising participation and enjoyment.

 Each of our Mini’s teams use the TeamStuff app/website for all communications as well as maintaining up-to-date details for each game and training session.

 In 2020 the Mini’s teams will be broken down into the following age groups:

 Under 6s – Born in 2014 or later

 Under 7s – Born in 2013